OrestTa/repporter/README.md

 # Use Cases

-As an end-user, you can provide a simple receipt that proves that you control a specific web2 handle.
+As an end-user in web3, you can provide a simple proof that you control a specific web2 handle.
 More importantly, other projects can easily ask users to verify that they control a handle in order to verify their web2 identity.
 The use cases for businesses are vast: from airdrop management to multi-factor authentication for large payments.

 # Future Improvements